 Misconception: You can know some dogs will be dangerous simply because of their breed.

 Every day, dogs prove to us that their breed doesn’t live up to their stereotype.
 Some dogs historically bred for protection welcome every stranger into their home, and some dogs of a breed known to be gentle can become unpredictable and snappish based on socialization and past experiences.
 It’s important to understand the needs of your dog’s genetics to help them do best in life.
-So a high energy, highly intelligent dog that is bored is likely going to find a not so great way to occupy themself unless you give them something to occupy them.
+So a high energy, highly intelligent dog that is bored is likely going to find a not-so-great way to occupy themself unless you give them something to occupy them.
 However, too many dogs get passed over in shelters because of negative stereotypes created by the media that have no basis in fact.

 Should you have concerns, look at adopting senior dogs.
-Adopting an older dog you will more likely have a history, and be better informed as to what the personality type is of the pet you are adopting.
+Adopting an older dog, you will more likely have a history and be better informed as to what the personality type is of the pet you are adopting.

 Don’t tempt fate!
 How stooopid is this?